 If a student receives birthday gifts, flowers, balloons or any other commercial delivery to the school office, those items will stored in the office, space permitting.
 The student will be notified of the delivery, but the items must remain in the office until dismissal.
-This policy applies also to the delivery of food by a non-parent/guardian.
+This policy applies also to the delivery of food by a parent/guardian or food delivery service.